nmackenzy/quanthaven/README.md

 # QuantHaven

-Trading bot / stock analysis / stock prediction
+Trading bot / stock analysis / stock prediction.

 ## 📖 Documentation
 For details about this project, check out the documentation: